Jared Cook Player Prop Bets for NFL Week 17 | Los Angeles vs. Denver 1/2/2022

 Matchup vs. Denver

-- Cook is averaging 23.7 receiving yards per game in six career matchups against the Broncos, 12.8 fewer than his receiving yards prop bet over/under for Sunday's game (36.5).
+- Cook has averaged 23.7 receiving yards per game in his six career matchups against the Broncos, 13.8 fewer than his over/under for Sunday's game.

-- Cook, in six matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- In six matchups, Cook has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest against the Broncos.

 - Note: Cook's stats vs. Broncos date back to 2016.

-- This week Cook will face the NFL's sixth-ranked pass defense (226.3 yards allowed per game).
+- The Broncos have the NFL's sixth-ranked pass defense this season, allowing 226.3 yards per game through the air.

-- At 1.2 passing TDs conceded per game, the Broncos defense is ranked third in the NFL.
+- With 18 passing TDs allowed this season, the Broncos defense is ranked third in the NFL.

 Recent Performances